 Cooking the pork chop:

+- Slice the pork chops into strips.
 Place the pork chop on a serving platter.
 Spoon the sauce over the pork chop along with the onion and green peas.
 Served with air-fried potatoes on the side and some rice if you wish.
 Serve immediately